tung/ruggrogue/book/field-of-view.md

 ![An example of a slope created by a nearby wall.](img/fov-slope.png)

-The first thing to note about the slope above and indeed all slopes is that they are *always measured from the center of the starting tile*.
+The first thing to note about the slope above, and indeed all slopes, is that they are *always measured from the center of the starting tile*.
 The center is the only point in the starting tile that stays in the same place regardless of flipping and transposing, which is what will happen when taking our work into other octants.

 The next thing to note is that we're representing slopes as pairs of integers and measuring them out in *half-tile units*.